 A coat that keeps water out is great, but if it also traps moisture and heat inside, your dog will end up clammy and uncomfortable.
 That’s where breathability comes in.
 A breathable fabric allows your dog's body heat and moisture to escape, preventing them from overheating while they run and play.
 Think of it like high-performance athletic gear.
 The goal is to keep rain out while letting internal moisture go.
 This balance is key to why dogs wear coats comfortably, ensuring they stay at a pleasant temperature throughout their walk instead of feeling like they’re wearing a plastic bag.

-Find the Right Fit and Coverage
+Get the Fit and Coverage Just Right

 A poorly fitting coat is more than just a fashion faux pas—it can restrict movement and fail to provide proper protection.
 To get the best fit, measure your dog’s length from the base of their neck (between the shoulder blades) to the base of their tail.
 Check the manufacturer’s sizing chart, as measurements can vary between brands.
 Look for coats with adjustable straps around the chest and belly to create a snug, secure fit.
 Good coverage is also crucial; the coat should protect your dog’s back, chest, and underside from rain and splashes without getting in the way of them doing their business.